Autoworkers reach a deal with Ford, a breakthrough toward ending strikes against Detroit automakers

 “Hopefully, GM and Stellantis can get their deals done. … Historic day for us,” he said.

-In a statement, President Joe Biden, who had visited GM picketers near Detroit early in the strikes, “I’ve always believed the middle class built America and unions built the middle class,” Biden said.
+In a statement, President Joe Biden, who had visited GM picketers near Detroit early in the strikes and has billed himself the most union-friendly president in American history, praised the settlement.
+“I’ve always believed the middle class built America and unions built the middle class,” Biden said.
 “This tentative agreement is a testament to the power of employers and employees coming together to work out their differences at the bargaining table in a manner that helps businesses succeed while helping workers secure pay and benefits they can raise a family on.”

 “That means they can’t keep devastating our communities and closing plants with no consequences,” Browning said.
 “Together we have made history.”